Last Updated: June 10, 2019

 Data we collect: When you visit our sites or request information from us, we may collect, use, store and transfer the following kinds of personal data about you:

-- Identity Data: first name, last name, place of employment, title, and social media user names
+- Identity Data: first name, last name, company name

 - Technical Data: location, internet protocol (IP) address, browser information, time zone setting, operating system and other information on the devices you use to access our sites